DomtronVox/Nova-Stella/README.md

 * Focus on the idea of Level of Detail simulations.

 ## Summary
-Nova Stella, Latin for New Star, is a 4X sci-fi strategy game built onto a collection of simulations that attempt to be as accurate as is feasible for their domain.
-Each simulation is built with __Level of Detail__ kept in mind, allowing the player to choose how detailed they want different parts of the game's simulation.
+Nova Stella, Latin for New Star, is a 4X sci-fi strategy game built onto a collection of simulations that attempt to be as accurate as is feasible for their individual domains.
+Each simulation is built with the concept of __Level of Detail__ kept in mind, allowing the player to choose how detailed they want different parts of the game's simulation.

-The gameplay is focused on exploring and developing a single, procedurally generated star system and follows the traditional 4X game pattern:
+The gameplay is focused on exploring and developing a single, procedural generated star system and follows the traditional 4X game pattern:

 * Exploration: Survey the orbital bodies to discover their uses and dangers, then research the biological and mineral materials found therein.
 * Expand: Build stations, planet side colonies, and ships.
 Design new ships and plan out logistics for all your stations.